 We apply the techniques described above to reconstruct and characterize the cosmic web in each of our six chosen snapshots in TNG50.
 The inputs to our pipeline are the locations and masses of all galaxies with stellar mass ${\logms}\geq8$.
 For a given redshift, we keep most of the MCPM density field estimation parameters the same as those used by \citetalias[]{Hasan24} (see their Table 1).
 We make a small change in the \textit{sense distance} parameter, which is related to the volume of the domain and the data resolution, as these change between TNG100 and TNG50.
 We also smoothed the density field on $256^3$ grids, which correspond to $\approx$0.2~Mpc in length for the TNG50 box (for TNG100, the same grid resolution is about $\approx$0.4~Mpc) We verify that all of these choices maximize the correlation of the MCPM density field with the DM density field. \citetalias[]{Hasan24} provides further detail on how the quality of the MCPM reconstruction only varies mildly with different input parameters.

-We verify that the persistence cut of 25 that we use in {\disperse} \citepalias[see][]{Hasan24} maximizes the match between locations of the identified cosmic web nodes and peaks of the DM density field (centers of the most massive halos), as we expect a strong correspondence between the two \citep[see, e.g.,][for more discussion regarding matching the cosmic web skeleton to the underlying density field]{GE24}.
-However, the results of this paper are not sensitive to small changes in our cosmic web extraction parameter.
+We verify that the persistence cut of 25 that we use in {\disperse} \citepalias[see][]{Hasan24} maximizes the match between the locations of the identified cosmic web nodes and the peaks of the DM density field (centers of the most massive halos), as we expect a strong correspondence between the two \citep[see, e.g.,][for more discussion regarding matching the cosmic web skeleton to the underlying density field]{GE24}.
+Note that since we use a continuous density field (from MCPM), we adopt a persistence cut of 25.
+A more traditional approach uses discretely sampled density fields (from DTFE), for which the persistence threshold is defined in terms of the number of sigmas \citep[e.g.,][]{GE22,Malavasi22}.
+However, the results of this paper are not sensitive to small changes in our cosmic web persistence parameter.
 Finally, we apply a single degree of smoothing to the final filamentary skeleton in order to smooth out any sharp or unphysical edges of the filament spine.

-Figure~\ref{fig:vis} shows an example 2D projection of the $z=2$ cosmic web in TNG50, where the filaments are curves colored based on the filament line density, galaxies are small gray circles, and the the DM overdensity is the blue color-map in the background.
+Figure~\ref{fig:vis} shows an example of a 2D projection of the $z=2$ cosmic web in TNG50, where the filaments are curves colored based on the filament line density, galaxies are small gray circles, and the DM overdensity is the blue color-map in the background.
 The right panel zooms in on a selected $10~\mathrm{Mpc}\times10~\mathrm{Mpc}$ portion, wherein prolate, oblate, and spheroidal galaxies are indicated.
-The filaments mostly trace the DM overdensities, including low-density filaments (red) being in low-overdensity regions (lighter blue).
+The filaments mostly trace the DM overdensities, with low-density filaments (red) located in low-overdensity regions (lighter blue).